FOLF-projects/folf-namespace/README.md

 ```

 ### Without CMake:
 Copy the contents of /folf-namespace/ into your projects or create a git sub module.
 Just don't forget to make sure to not run an old version!
-After copying, you just need to include all files into your source or compile it with your prefered build system, like Visual Studio Solutions (even though CMake can generate Visual Studio Solutions for you).
+After copying, you just need to include all files into your source or compile it with your preferred build system, like Visual Studio Solutions (even though CMake can generate Visual Studio Solutions for you).
 Now you should be ready to use FOLF-namespace!

 ## 4. Whose project is FOLF?